 QWhat makes TSA unique?
 What does being an independent and alternative art school mean?

 TSA has always believed in course content designed by the individual faculty member that plays to their strengths and focus.
-Our program is designed by the Faculty Steering Committee, but the course content is designed by the faculty that teach it, making us a true alternative to other post secondary art programs, which often set the curriculum by committee and then hire faculty to teach it.
+Our program is designed by the Faculty Steering Committee and TSA management, but the course content is designed by the faculty that teach it, making us a true alternative to other post secondary art programs, which often set the curriculum by committee and then hire faculty to teach it.

 QIs TSA accredited?
 Can I get a degree, diploma or certificate?

 Students take courses here for any number of reasons.
 Some for general interest; others to tap into their creative potential, gain technical skills, explore concepts and build portfolios; and many to join a community of like-minded creative people.

 Students seeking Professional Development courses may also take the Portfolio Development course.
 Some of these students go on to pursue a Bachelor of Fine Arts at university, and some younger students are admitted to an arts-focused Secondary School.

 QHow do I register at TSA?
 Do I need to submit a portfolio to apply?

 TSA's courses are designated by levels.
 Please see the note per each course about which level of prior experience is recommended.

-For students who wish to take Portfolio Development, a Portfolio Review is required.
+For students who wish to take Portfolio Development, a portfolio review is required, please contact us before registering for this course.

 QI am an international student.
 Can TSA help me get a Canadian Study Permit?
 Is there any assistance TSA offers to International Students?

 If you are not a resident of Canada and wish to study at TSA, you will need to secure your own visa.
-Once you have residency status in Canada, you are welcome to take courses at TSA, but we cannot help you to get a study permit and may not be eligible for one.
+Once you have secured the appropriate visa status in Canada, you are welcome to take courses at TSA, but we cannot help you to get a study permit.
 You may contact Citizenship and Immigration Canada at http://www.cic.gc.ca/.

 Some international students take courses while they are on vacation in Toronto.